MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-click.md

 ---
 title: Click Event of the AxWindowsMediaPlayer Object
-description: The Click event occurs when the user clicks a mouse button on a Windows Media Player control. ms.assetid: '41a719a2-103a-46b5-806d-5c21c4a09e00'
+description: The Click event occurs when the user clicks a mouse button on a Windows Media Player control. ms.assetid: 41a719a2-103a-46b5-806d-5c21c4a09e00
+keywords:
-keywords: ["Click Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- Click Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: